 Garbage collection is voluntary in the unincorporated County, although there are ordinances against unauthorized dumping and unlawful accumulation.
-Garbage service is required in Yakima, Sunnyside and Union Gap.
+Garbage service is required in Yakima, Sunnyside, Selah, and Union Gap.

-All jurisdictions have ordinances prohibiting illicit connections and discharge to their MS4.
+All jurisdictions have ordinances prohibiting illicit connections and discharges to their MS4.

-Yakima County and each jurisdiction will maintain a log of illicit discharge and connection calls, observations and complaints; maintain a record of their notification and follow-up to resolve the discharge or connection.
+Yakima County will maintain a log of illicit discharge and connection calls, observations and complaints; maintain a record of their notification and follow-up to resolve the discharge or connection.
+All illicit discharge reports will be recorded according to the requirements of Appendix 7 of the Permit.

 Number and types of cases will be reviewed and used for input into the Public Outreach program as appropriate.
-Construction track-out has been identified as a consistent IDDE issue and has been included for a targeted outreach campaign in 2019-2020.
+Construction track-out has been identified as a consistent IDDE issue and will continue to be included as a targeted outreach campaign in 2022-2023.